yaroslav-hnatiuk/fusion-auth-rest-service/README.md

 # fusion-auth-rest-service
 Service for user authentication by FusionAuth and validation obtained token.

-The service base on https://github.com/FusionAuth/fusionauth-example-spring-security
+The service based on https://github.com/FusionAuth/fusionauth-example-spring-security